ScrimpyCat/CommonGameKit/src/scripting/README.md

 This is the scripting and data format language used by the engine.
 Originally intended on using Scheme, but due to difficulties with getting the implementation I wanted to use to work and just wanting to quickly move onto the handling the config file, I decided to just roll a basic limited language.
 As I kept changing bits of it here and there, I ended up keeping it.

+The simplest way to create or edit these files is to use the Atom editor with the [language-blob package](https://github.com/ScrimpyCat/language-blob).
+When installed, go to the package's settings panel and set the API specs field to include the path to the `lang-spec.json` file.
+This will include auto-completion for all of the standard APIs defined by the engine.
+Optionally you may also create your own specs for your own APIs and include those as well.

 Todo
 ----